 - Promote Mayo Clinic's reputation as an industry leader of excellence in clinical practice and become a nationally recognized provider for post-professional clinical training within the area of dysphagia occupational therapy

 - Prepare fellows to be highly skilled critical thinkers who embrace lifelong learning and are grounded in the principles of evidence-based practice

 - Develop skilled dysphagia occupational therapy practitioners who are able to provide an unparalleled patient experience at Mayo Clinic, the most trusted partner in health care

-- Provide an avenue for occupational therapists to achieve Specialty Certification in Feeding, Eating and Swallowing or Board Certification in Physical Rehabilitation through the American Board of Occupational Therapy
+- Provide an avenue for occupational therapists to achieve Advanced Certification through the American Board of Occupational Therapy